On Dominance-Free Samples of a (Colored) Stochastic Dataset: The colored stochastic dominance problem

 We then apply the halfcoloring technique to show that $\dim(G) \leq 7$ for any 3-regular planar bipartite graph $G$, which will give us a proof for the second statement of Theorem~\ref{thm-hard}.
 To achieve this, the only missing piece is the following observation. \begin{lemma} Every 3-regular planar bipartite graph has a discrete 4-halfcoloring, which can be computed in polynomial time. \end{lemma} Now it is quite straightforward to prove the second statement of Theorem~\ref{thm-hard}.
 Let $G$ be a 3-regular planar bipartite graph.
 By combining Theorem~\ref{thm-embedding} and Lemma~\ref{lem-halfcoloring}, we can compute a DPE of $G$ to $\mathbb{R}^7$ in polynomial time.
 By taking the images of the vertices of $G$ under the DPE, we obtain a set $S$ of points in $\mathbb{R}^7$.
 Using the point set $S$, we further construct a colored stochastic dataset $\mathcal{S} = (S,\text{cl},\pi)$ by choosing an injection $\text{cl}:S \rightarrow \mathbb{N}$ and defining $\pi(a) = \frac{1}{2}$ for any $a \in S$.
 It is clear that $G_\mathcal{S} \cong G$ and thus $\mathit{Ind}(G) = 2^{|S|} \varGamma_\mathcal{S}$.
-Then by applying Lemma~\ref{lem-color-pattern}, we can compute another colored stochastic dataset $\mathcal{S}' = (S',\text{cl}',\pi')$ such that $\varGamma_{\mathcal{S}'} = \varGamma_\mathcal{S}$ and $\pi'(a) = \frac{1}{2}$ for any $a \in S'$, and more importantly, $\langle \mathcal{S}' \rangle$ is an instance of the CSD problem with respect to $\mathcal{P}$.
-With this reduction, the second statement of Theorem~\ref{thm-hard} is proved.
-Our conclusion that any 3-regular planar bipartite graph has dimension at most 7 is of independent interest, which results in an implication in order dimension theory \cite{trotter2001combinatorics} (see Appendix~\ref{app-order}).
+Then by applying Lemma~\ref{lem-color-pattern}, we can compute another colored stochastic dataset $\mathcal{S}' = (S',\text{cl}',\pi')$ such that $\varGamma_{\mathcal{S}'} = \varGamma_\mathcal{S}$ and $\pi'(a) = \frac{1}{2}$ for any $a \in S'$, and more importantly, $\langle \mathcal{S}' \rangle$ is an instance of Colored Dominance-free Probability Computing with respect to $\mathcal{P}$.
+Since Colored Dominance-free Counting is a special case of Colored Dominance-free Probability Computing when the points have existence probabilities equal to $\frac{1}{2}$, the second statement of Theorem~\ref{thm-hard} is proved.
+Our conclusion that any 3-regular planar bipartite graph has dimension at most 7 is of independent interest, which has an implication in order dimension theory \cite{trotter2001combinatorics} (see Appendix~\ref{app-order}).